EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

         LocalIPv6s = make_set_if(LocalIP, IsIPv6)
         by DeviceId, DeviceName
     | extend DetectionMethod = "PublicLocalIP";
+//
 // -------------------------------------------
-// 3) Devices with significant inbound connections
+// 4) Devices that are actually taking inbound hits from the internet
 // -------------------------------------------
 let InboundConnections = DeviceNetworkEvents
     | where Timestamp > ago(LookbackDays)